experimentAccount2/slpkg/README.rst

 This command except upgrade packages will fix packages with broken dependencies.
 Switch  off automatic resolve dependensies with additional option '--resolve-off'.

-The most famous command is "$ slpkg -s <repository> <packages>" , this command downloads and installs packages with resolve all the dependencies or switch of resolve with additional option '--resolve-off'.
+The most famous command is '$ slpkg -s <repository> <packages>' , this command downloads and installs packages with resolve all the dependencies or switch of resolve with additional option '--resolve-off'.

-Watch the dependencies of a package with command '$ slpkg -t <repository> <package>'.
+Tracking the dependencies of a package with command '$ slpkg -t <repository> <package>'.
 Displays a package dependency tree and also tells you which ones are installed on your system events.
+Check if packages used from other packages with additional option '--check-deps' or drawing image dependencies map with additional option '--graph=[image]'.

 Get information description of a package with command '$ slpkg -p <repository> <package>' and change color text with additional flag '--color=[]'.